Contacting Us Before Camp

 TicksTicks, including Deer Ticks, do naturally exist year-round in the grasses of the oak savannah habitat that cover the Sienna Ranch property.
 We encourage families to establish routine tick check into their day following all Sienna Ranch classes.
 If you find a tick, gently remove with tweezers and then clean the area with soap and water.
 Consult your physician if you wish to explore options to have the tick tested for Lyme Disease.
 If a Sienna Ranch Instructor removes an attached tick during program, we will send the tick home in a baggie with your child so you may have it tested if you wish.
 Consider talking with your children about ticks and let them know that while we do need to check for them each day, they live here as part of the natural habitat and are an important part of the healthy local food chain.
 Check out our Tick Information Sheet if you have more questions about ticks and feel free to reach out to the office with more questions.
 Return to List of Topics to Review

 Order a T-Shirt or other Merchandise from the Ranch StoreWant to sport a Sienna Ranch t-shirt, hat, sticker or pencil?
 Use the online ranch store.
-Place your order before 9am on the second-to-last day of camp, and it will be ready at pick up time on the final day of camp.
+Place your order by Wednesday of your week of camp and it will be ready at pick up time on Thursday so you can wear it on Friday!
 Submit an order to the Sienna Ranch Online Store Return to List of Topics to Review

 Please see our Horse Safe Footwear Information Page for more details on what to wear!